dtavan/PyBPS/README.rst

 The decision of which result and log files should be copied to the *Results* directory depends on the files extensions specified in the *ResultFile_Extensions* and *LogFile_Extensions* keywords of the ``config.ini`` file.

-In general, it is more common to want to run all simulation jobs at once.
+In general, it is more common to run all simulation jobs at once.
 Calling the ``run`` method without arguments launches simulation jobs in parallel using all available processors::

 	bpsproj.run()

 When all simulation jobs have been run, all of the information related to the current simulation project (job parameters, results and run summaries) can be stored in ``pandas`` DataFrames::

 	bpsproj.jobs2df()